Primary Care

 The example below illustrates how patients can benefit from primary care.

-Some CMS Innovation Center models that focus on primary care include:
+The Innovation Center has several models that focus on primary care’s role in preventive care and care management, including:

 Additional Information